ClickCease

 Can prediabetes drink coffee?

 Yes, you can drink coffee if you have prediabetes.
 However, there are certain things you need to watch out for when drinking coffee.
 For example, you should avoid drinking too many cups of coffee because it may cause your blood sugar levels to rise.
-Also, you should limit yourself to one cup of coffee per day.

 Try adding a teaspoon of grass-fed butter, ghee, or coconut oil/butter to your coffee along with a dash of cinnamon.
 This helps slow absorption and boost the healing properties of coffee while providing steady energy without a blood sugar crash.